khyateed/projecting-food-insecurity/README.md

-## 2. Which geographic areas experience the highest rates of unemployment, houselessness, food insecurity rates, and racial segregation?
+## Question 2.
+How do unemployment, race, and food insecurity rates vary geographically?
 The purpose of exploring this question is to gain a better understanding of the geographic component of food insecurity and related features.

 ### Choropleth Maps